alireza-sheikh/GAN-on-tf-dataset-flowers/README.md

 # GAN-on-tf-dataset-flowers
-Implement a DCGAN that is introduced in [Matlab website](https://uk.mathworks.com/help/deeplearning/ug/train-generative-adversarial-network.html).
+Implement a DCGAN architecture that is introduced in [Matlab website](https://uk.mathworks.com/help/deeplearning/ug/train-generative-adversarial-network.html).
-This model trained on tensorflow [flower dataset](https://www.tensorflow.org/datasets/catalog/tf_flowers).
+This model trained on tensorflow [flower dataset](https://www.tensorflow.org/datasets/catalog/tf_flowers). training part is based on [tensorflow documentation](https://www.tensorflow.org/tutorials/generative/dcgan).

 # Architecture
 This architecture includes two main parts: 1- generator 2- discriminator and you can see them in the following:
 # Generator architecture